LinYangjie/EEP520-Enviro-project/README.md

 ```bash
 enviro
 ```

-Then navigate to `http://localhost`, the project starts.
-You can press Ctrl-C to stop the enviro server.
+Then navigate to `http://localhost`, you should see the project works.You can press Ctrl-C to stop the enviro server.

 Project Goal
 ===